Gossip Girl season 1: Reception

-Due to the show's pedigree as an adaptation of The New York Times bestselling novel series, the show was considered to be one of the more anticipated new shows of the 2007-2008 television season.
+Due to the show's pedigree as an adaptation of The New York Times bestselling novel series, the show was considered to be one of the more anticipated new shows of the 2007–2008 television season.
 An August 2007 survey by OTX, a global media research and consulting firm, placed the show on the list of top ten new shows that viewers were aware of.
-The pilot episode of the season gained 3.50 million viewers on its original airing, having previously been available as a free download on the American iTunes store.
+The pilot episode gained 3.50 million viewers on its original airing, having previously been available as a free download on the American iTunes store.
 As the season progressed, ratings dropped with 2.48 million viewers tuning into the second episode.
 The eleventh episode marked a season low with only 1.81 million viewers tuning into watch the episode.
-The show was moved from Wednesdays at 9:00 p.m. to its new timeslot Mondays at 8:00 p.m following the end on the 2007–2008 Writers Guild of America strike where the final five episodes of the season were aired.
+The show was moved from Wednesdays at 9:00 p.m. to Mondays at 8:00 p.m following the end on the 2007–2008 Writers Guild of America strike where the final five episodes of the season were aired.
 Ratings increased for the season finale, with 3.00 million viewers tuning into the episode.
 Gossip Girls digital video recorder ratings were high, increasing the show's profitability and the show had also been in the top five of iTunes sales.

 Author Cecily von Ziegesar has expressed support for the show, noting that all of her major plot points were present in the pilot.
 The second episode in which the characters are shown to be attending a brunch gained some approval from New York magazine, stating that "there's no such thing as 'lunch' on the weekends", "that kids actually do venture outside of their neighborhoods" (since The New York Palace Hotel is in Midtown Manhattan), and "saying you live in Williamsburg makes much more sense... for real-estate emotional conflict", as well as the fact Rihanna is played "in every situation."
 Gossip Girl was designated the "Best.
 Show.
 Ever." in April 2008 by New York magazine.
 Other positive reviews came from publications Variety and the Boston Globe.
 John Maynard of The Washington Post felt that creator Josh Schwartz "turns it up a notch" from his former series The O.C., and cited Dan (Penn Badgley) as a standout character.
 Tim Goodman of the San Francisco Chronicle praised the show for its use of "Gossip Girl"'s blog as a new media element noting "there's a chance to tell a story where the Greek chorus essentially has a blog."